Thairo Estrada Player Props: Giants vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.57 team ERA that ranks 25th across all MLB pitching staffs.
+- The Mets' 4.56 team ERA ranks 25th among all league pitching staffs.

+- Mets pitchers combine to give up 110 total home runs at a rate of 1.3 per game (fifth-most in baseball).

-- In his most recent appearance on Sunday against the Philadelphia Phillies, the right-hander threw four innings, giving up two earned runs while surrendering five hits.
+- In his last appearance on Monday, the right-hander threw five scoreless innings against the Milwaukee Brewers while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.